varun4505/kimag/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Admin Access

+The admin panel is available at `/admin` and allows you to:
+- View and manage appointment requests
+- Handle case study access requests
+- View system statistics

+Make sure to set a secure `ADMIN_PASSWORD` in your `.env.local` file.

 ## Learn More